kholt-RH/OpenShiftWorkshop/README.md

-*** NOTE: with thresholds so low, you will likely see pods autoscaling immediately, however, we will also use the web terminal operator to run a few curl commands to the application url *** curl https://parksmap-web-git-demo.apps.cluster-j4x6f.j4x6f.sandbox500.opentlc.com/[1-5] Ok after setting this, we can see here in the deployment details the pod autoscaler is starting new pods in accordance with our set thresholds.
+*** NOTE: with thresholds so low, you will likely see pods autoscaling immediately, however, we will also use the web terminal operator to run a few curl commands to the application url *** curl https://parksmap-web-git-demo.apps.cluster-j4x6f.j4x6f.sandbox500.opentlc.com/[1-5] After setting this, we can see here in the deployment details the pod autoscaler is starting new pods in accordance with our set thresholds.
 With realistic thresholds, when the load subsides, the autoscaler will start reducing the number of pods to match the lower demand, freeing up resources. [remove horizontal autoscaling]

 **User Experience**